partiql/partiql-docs/RFCs/0035-partiql-window-function.md

 We can rewrite a query in SQL’s window function syntax to PartiQL syntax.

 Suppose that a query:
-1. Is a SELECT query
+1. Is an select-from-where (SFW) query
 2. the SELECT clause contains one or more SQL window function (identified by OVER)

 Then the query is rewritten using the following process: